-Theologically, the conviction element acknowledges God as the source of authority and accountability in our preaching.
-The demand of Scripture is to bring people to a place of submission to the Truth.
+Theologically, the conviction element acknowledges God as the Holy one - the source of authority and accountability in our preaching.
+The demand of Scripture is to bring people to a place of submission to his holiness.
 If we miss this moment, application will be merely moralistic.

 In conviction, the sermon comes to a crescendo in a big moment where the listeners must contend with the gospel and confess themselves to God.
 Under conviction the preacher builds the tone as the sermon comes to climax in an unrepeatable moment in God's presence.

 Leading to a moment of conviction ensures that our preaching offers something more than mere moralism.
 When our listeners have met with God, their response will be something better than legalistic.
 Application will derive from our encounter with the living God, and not solely from a desire to do better or be better.

 The gospel is the place where the theme reaches its natural consequence.
 The gospel appreciates the impact of the point and expresses the prayer that is appropriate.
 It is through this conviction that we come to know God even as we are also known by him.
 This is the hinge point (the doxology) of the sermon.